gkropf/cello-performance-lighting/README.md

 Required python packages: (for GUI) matplotlib, (for LED) neopixel, board, (common) multiprocessing, queue, scipy, pandas, pyaudio, numpy, time.

 ### GUI Display

+The GUI display shows four different views of the incoming audio signal.
+The raw signal is shown in the top left, and the signals Fourier transform (which gives the signals spectral content) is shown on the top right.
+In the bottom left we show the signals autocorrelation along with the current frequency and note.
+The note and frequency are only updated when an actual signal above the noise threshold is present.
+Finally, on the bottom right we show a history of the signal's relative volume (plotted on the logarthmic dB scale).
+The occurent of new beats are marked by red squares.

 ![alt text](https://github.com/gkropf/cello-performance-lighting/blob/master/ReadmeFiles/GUI_example.gif "")

 ### LED Display